astrapi69/jaxb-exjc/README.md

 ## License

-The source code comes under the liberal MIT License, making jaxb-exjc great for all types of applications.
+The source code comes under the liberal MIT License.

 # Donations

-This project is kept as an open source product and relies on contributions to remain being developed.
+This project is kept as an open-source product and relies on contributions to remain being developed.
 If you like this library, please consider a donation

 over paypal: